-Coach and Mentor are two words that are used interchangeably with all parties thinking they have the same understanding of Coach and Mentor.escort izmir
+Coach and Mentor are two words that are used interchangeably with all parties thinking they have the same understanding of a Coach and a Mentor.

 Let’s look at the difference between a Coach and Mentor by way of a very simplified example.

 John sits glued to the TV watching the Comrades Marathon and decides that he should be out there running the marathon the following year.
 He decides that instead of him doing this on his own that he will call in professional help.